-The goal of this study is to quantify spatial-temporal distribution of key water quality parameters in Baffin Bay, relying on volunteer citizen scientists for data collection.
-Sample collection began in May 2013 from 9 sites throughout Baffin Bay and continues to present.
+The goal of this study is to quantify spatial-temporal distribution of key water quality parameters in Baffin Bay.
+Sample collection began in May 2013 from 9 sites throughout Baffin Bay and continues to present, albeit from a reduced number of sites (6) since May 2017.
 At the beginning of the study period, Baffin Bay was experiencing a significant, prolonged drought and hypersaline conditions.
-Chlorophyll a concentrations were very high in the system, owing to the presence of a brown tide bloom.
+Chlorophyll a concentrations were very high in the system, owing to the presence of a "brown tide" phytoplankton bloom.
 In early fall 2013, the drought began to lessen and precipitation patterns more in accordance with long-term monthly averages developed, resulting in a gradual decrease in salinities.
 Despite the lower salinity levels, very high chlorophyll levels were noted in spring-summer 2014.
 By spring 2015, El Niño-like conditions developed, which led to several periods of intense rainfall in the Baffin Bay watershed and an acceleration of the decrease in salinities.
-Since then, chlorophyll noticeably decreased possibly due to significant flushing and/or increased consumption by microzooplankton and benthic filter feeders.
-Overall, chlorophyll a exceeded TCEQ screening levels for impairment throughout much of the study period and was frequently at levels that would be considered excessive even by National Coastal Condition Report (EPA, 2012) standards.
-A strong seasonal pattern of high chlorophyll in spring-summer and low chlorophyll in winter was observed, which can be explained by light availability and water temperature.
-For example, chlorophyll levels were nearly 2-fold higher in winter 2014-2015 compared to winter 2013-2014, concurrent with water temperatures that were 5°C warmer than winter 2013-2014.
-An interesting feature in terms of chlorophyll, observed in all three summers, is a sharp decrease in chlorophyll between May and June in the eastern portion of Baffin Bay.
-In each case, this appeared to correlate with an intrusion of oligotrophic water from Laguna Madre in Baffin Bay.
+Since then, chlorophyll noticeably decreased, possibly due to significant flushing and/or increased consumption by microzooplankton and benthic filter feeders.
+Overall, chlorophyll a exceeded TCEQ screening levels for impairment throughout much of the study period and was frequently at levels that would be considered excessive by National Coastal Condition Report (EPA, 2012) standards.
+A strong seasonal pattern of high chlorophyll in spring-summer and low chlorophyll in winter was observed.
 During the study period, surface nitrate + nitrite (N+N) and phosphate concentrations were relatively low except in May 2013 at several sites, and at the Cayo del Grullo and upper Alazan sites following the spring 2015 and 2016 rains.
-Very high ammonium concentrations were also observed from spring 2015-onward, especially at the tributary sites, pointing to watershed sources for both N+N and ammonium.
-Elevated concentrations of ammonium and phosphate were also observed during summer in near bottom waters, consistent with studies from this and other systems showing release of reduced nitrogen from suboxic sediments under warm conditions.
-Dissolved organic nitrogen (DON) concentrations were elevated throughout the year and accounted for the largest pool of nitrogen in the system.
-It appears as if DON concentrations were higher in the high precipitation, low salinity spring of 2016 compared to spring 2014 and 2015, pointing to runoff as a possible source of DON.
+High ammonium concentrations were also observed from spring 2015-onward, especially at the tributary sites, pointing to watershed sources for both N+N and ammonium.
+Elevated concentrations of ammonium and phosphate were also observed during summer in near bottom waters, consistent with studies from this and other systems showing release of reduced nitrogen from suboxic sediments under warm conditions. concentrations were elevated throughout the year and accounted for the largest pool of nitrogen Compared to during drought conditions at the start of the study, DON in the system. concentrations were higher during and after the high precipitation conditions that developed in spring 2015, pointing to runoff as a possible source of DON.
 Overall, the total dissolved nitrogen and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast.
 Prevalence of high concentrations of reduced nitrogen such as ammonium and DON are important because they have been implicated as potentially favoring dominance by the brown tide organism over other healthy phytoplankton.

-Dissolved organic carbon (DOC) concentrations were very high in Baffin Bay and tended to be much higher in the western portion of Baffin Bay, indicating tributary sources and/or internal sources such as phytoplankton exudation.
+DOC concentrations were very high in Baffin Bay and tended to be much higher in the western portion of Baffin Bay, indicating tributary sources and/or internal sources such as phytoplankton exudation.
 These high levels of DOC as well as algal biomass are important because they may fuel microbial respiration and biological oxygen demand.
-Near bottom oxygen levels showed a distinct seasonal cycle that is undoubtedly temperature related, with lower temperatures capable of holding more oxygen than higher temperatures.
-Nonetheless, we routinely observed undersaturated oxygen levels, especially during the summer, indicative of intensive microbial respiration and utilization of labile organic matter.
+Near bottom oxygen levels showed a distinct seasonal cycle that is temperature dependent, with lower temperatures capable of holding more oxygen than higher temperatures.
+Nonetheless, hypoxic (< 2 mg/l) oxygen levels were occasionally observed, especially during the summer, indicative of intensive microbial respiration and utilization of labile organic matter.